Mind the gap – closing the change management gap

 The question at the forefront of businesses today when faced with facts and figures such as those is how do we avoid change management failure?
 What are some of the common challenges?
 Why is there this “change gap” between success and failure?

-In today’s dynamic work environment there are multiple enablers and accelerators of change, whether it is technology advances, complex multi-national organisations, the impact of globalisation or a challenging economic situation, businesses are required to re-frame their view of “normal”.
+In today’s dynamic work environment there are multiple enablers and accelerators of change, whether it is technology advances, complex multi-national organizations, the impact of globalization or a challenging economic situation, businesses are required to re-frame their view of “normal”.

 Leaders are confronted with an increasing rate of change and complexity and need to find ways to deal with it.
 Leading companies through change has become different from how it was ten to twenty years ago.
 And it is not going to slow down – on the contrary!